Updated: Jul 18, 2021

 Vegetables (commonly broccoli, onions and kale)

-Quercetin has benefits which mostly arise from its ability to work as a powerful antioxidant and anti-inflammatory within the body.
+Quercetin offers many health advantages, the majority of which are derived from its capacity to act as a strong antioxidant and anti-inflammatory in the body.
 (Source)

-Antioxidants are compounds that can neutralize free radicals.
+Antioxidants are substances that have the ability to neutralise free radicals.

-Free radicals are unstable molecules that roam around the body and seek other electrons to become a pair.
+Free radicals are highly unstable molecules that wander throughout the body in search of additional electrons to form a pair with.

-The harm caused by these free radicals may result in various chronic inflammatory conditions, including cancer, heart disease, brain disease, diabetes, and more.
+The damage produced by these free radicals may result in a variety of chronic inflammatory disorders, including cancer, heart disease, brain disease, diabetes, and other diseases and ailments.
 (Source)

 Green & Black Tea

-Quercetin also comes as a supplement in powder and capsule form.
+It is also available as a dietary supplement in the form of powder and capsules.

 Reasons people take quercetin: